wp-plugins/yith-woocommerce-mailchimp/README.txt

 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Mailchimp` from Plugins page

-YITH WooCommerce Authorize.net Payment Gateway will add a new submenu called "Mailchimp" under "YIT Plugins" menu.
+YITH WooCommerce Mailchimp will add a new submenu called "Mailchimp" under "YIT Plugins" menu.
 Here you are able to configure all the plugin settings.

 == Frequently Asked Questions ==